 - Reduced depression and better sleep

 A daily dose of sunbathing has been proven effective in preventing exaggerated symptoms of depression.
-According to scientific pieces evidence, sunlight triggers the pituitary gland in the brain to release a specific neurotransmitter or hormone known as serotonin.
+According to scientific pieces of evidence, sunlight triggers the pituitary gland in the brain to release a specific neurotransmitter or hormone known as serotonin.

-This hormone can boost the mood and improve feelings of positivity and calmness.
+This hormone can boost mood and improve feelings of positivity and calmness.
 Even in the absence of depression, a daily sunbath at the appropriate times is more likely to boost the mood.
 During the winter season, sunbath can positively boost the mood and regulate the temperature needs.
 A 15-minute daily sunbath can make a depressed patient much calmer and more energized.
 Similarly, a daily sunbath can help regulate your circadian rhythm, and your body will start getting drowsy by sunset.

 - Enhance immune system and stronger bones

 According to medical research, daily sunbathing can help the body absorb more calcium, which in turn helps develop stronger bones.
 Sunlight can help prevent diseases such as arthritis and osteoporosis in men and women.

 For babies undergoing vitamin D deficiency, it is advised to take the early morning sunbath for almost 10-15 minutes.
 Avoid getting out in the Sun during extreme sunlight times.
 Similarly, vitamin D helps the human body fight diseases such as cancer, autoimmune diseases, flu, heart diseases, and muscle sclerosis.
 A good amount of vitamin D through natural sunlight can help boost immunity without requiring synthetic supplements or products.